 We may enter into off-balance sheet arrangements and transactions that can give rise to material off-balance sheet obligations.
-As of December 31, 2023, our material off-balance sheet arrangements and transactions include in letters of credit.
-We expect to enter into similar contractual arrangements in the future in order to support our business plans.
+As of December 31, 2023, there were no material off-balance sheet arrangements and transactions, however, we may enter into such contractual arrangements in the future in order to support our business plans.
 There are no other transactions, arrangements or other relationships with unconsolidated entities or other persons that are reasonably likely to materially affect our liquidity or availability of our capital resources.